-She has broad ranging energy and legal experience, having started her career with one of Australia’s top tier legal firms.
-Phaedra is passionate about growing and developing people and building diverse, highly engaged and collaborative teams.
+Phaedra has broad ranging energy and legal experience, having started her career with one of Australia’s top tier legal firms.
+She is passionate about growing and developing people and building diverse, highly engaged and collaborative teams.

-Brett was appointed CEO of Gas Energy Australia in 2022.
+Brett represents GEA on the AGIT Board.
+He was appointed CEO of Gas Energy Australia in 2022.
 He is also a Director of Gas Industry Education Pty Ltd and appointed to the Board of the Combat Institute of Australia (CombatAUS) – the national elite high performance program for our Olympic Boxing, Fencing, Judo, Taekwondo and Wrestling teams.